sandersaares/DocumentAuthoring/docs/Administrator.md

 * any other variables listed in the Variables tab

 After verifying that all the data is valid for the new document, save the build definition.
 Automated builds should now be active.

+# Assign editors

+Give the editors write-level collaborator access to the document repository.